 Summer Undergraduate Research Fellowship (SURF)

-The Summer Undergraduate Research Fellowship (SURF) is a fully funded, eight-week summer residential program that brings 30 talented, motivated, and bright undergraduate students from across the country and the world to Stanford Engineering for an immersive research and graduate school preparation experience.
+The Summer Undergraduate Research Fellowship (SURF) is a fully funded, eight-week summer residential program that brings 30 talented and motivated undergraduate students from across the country and the world to Stanford Engineering for an immersive research and graduate school preparation experience.

 SURF is designed to demystify the admissions process and give scholars a real feel for what it means to conduct research at the graduate level.
 The program provides students with housing, a meal plan, a travel stipend, and a stipend upon completion of the program.
 In addition, SURF students will have the opportunity to participate in a robust graduate school preparation program including coding experience, excursions around the Bay Area, community-building activities, participation in a research poster symposium, and a strong mentorship component.

 We are committed to advancing a culture of respect, accessibility, inclusion, and empowerment at for all students at Stanford Engineering.
-We make intentional efforts to outreach and connect with students from communities underrepresented in engineering.
-This includes students of color from marginalized and/or minoritized groups, women, non-binary students, undocumented/DACAmented students, those who are first in their family to pursue an advanced degree, and/or students who come from environments with limited access to Research I university programs.
+We make intentional efforts to outreach and connect with students who will contribute to the diversity of thought and experience at Stanford Engineering, including, but not limited to, those who are first in their family to pursue an advanced degree, and/or students who come from environments with limited access to Research I university programs.

 There will be 3 one-hour virtual information sessions on the following dates: